What Is Canonicalization and Duplicate Content?

 The Importance of Canonicalization

-Canonicalization is very important for dealing with duplicate content.
+Canonicalization is very important when dealing with duplicate content.

 It makes sure that search engines find the right page.